-Identification details ► identification numbers issued by government bodies or agencies (e.g.depending on the country you are in, social security or national insurance number, passport number, ID number, tax identification number, driver’s license number).
+Identification details ► identification numbers issued by government bodies or agencies (e.g. depending on the country you are in, PPS or national insurance number, passport number, ID number, tax identification number, driver’s licence number);

 Insured risk ► information about the insured risk, which contains Personal Data and may include, only to the extent relevant to the risk being insured:

-- Health data ► current or former physical or mental medical conditions, health status, injury or disability information, medical procedures performed, relevant personal habits (e.g.smoking or consumption of alcohol), prescription information, medical history;
+- Health data ► current or former physical or mental medical conditions, health status, injury or disability information, medical procedures performed or health care services accessed, relevant personal habits (e.g. smoking or consumption of alcohol), prescription information, medical history;

 - Criminal records data ► criminal convictions, including driving offences; and

-Marketing data ► whether or not the individual has consented to receive marketing from us and/or from third parties.
+Marketing data ► whether or not the individual has consented to receive marketing from us and/or from third parties; and

 Website and communication usage ► details of your visits to our websites and information collected through cookies and other tracking technologies, including, but not limited to, your IP address and domain name, your browser version and operating system, traffic data, location data, web logs and other communication data, and the resources that you access.